-53. According to this figure and the next (94), buds are either terminal (t), situated at the end of the stem or twig, or lateral (a), situated on the side.
-But we must more carefully like the side of the lateral transfer of the lateral transfer fully define the position of the lateral buds.
+53. According to this figure and the next (94), buds are either terminal (t), situated at the end of the stem or twig, or lateral (α), situated on the side.
+But we must more carefully define the position of the lateral buds.
 Should we tell you that they are axillary, or located in the axil of a leaf, you would not understand, until knowing that the axil of a leaf is the upper angle between the leaf-stalk and the stem.
 (See b, Fig. 90.)
 Now, remember this rule, which you may soon confirm by your own observation, that there is a bud at the termination of every stem or branch, and in the axil of every leaf.